wolfeidau/wolfeidau_site/content/post/2017-05-25-so-you-want-to-use-dynamodb.md

 The first big thing you need to understand is that DynamoDB doesn't have relationships, in most cases it will be better to start by storing related data denormalised in a given record using the document feature of the client APIs.
 The reason we do this is it can be difficult keeping related data across tables in sync.

-I recommend keeping everything denormalised in a single record for as long as you can.
+I recommend keeping everything in a single record for as long as you can.

 ## Pagination